z503722728/MemoryMesh/README.md

 1. A [simple example](https://pastebin.com/0HvKg5FZ) with custom instructions.
 2. An example for the sake of example, with visualization _(NOT part of the functionality)_

-> Add a a couple of cities, some npcs, couple locations around the city to explore, hide an artifact or two somewhere
+> Add a couple of cities, some npcs, couple locations around the city to explore, hide an artifact or two somewhere

 ![image](https://github.com/user-attachments/assets/508d5903-2896-4665-a892-cdb7b81dfba6)

 ## Installation
 Installation instruction provided by Claude with MCP knowledge and modified by me after testing.
-I don't have experience with JS, git and coding in general, so I would appreciate any assistance in organizing this section.
+I would appreciate any assistance in organizing this section.

 ### Prerequisites
 Node.js 18 or higher